rajatk879/special_project/README.md

-# Speech EMotion Recogniton System
+# Speech Emotion Recogniton System
 The project aims at devising a Speech Emotion Recognition (SER) system to effectively identify the emotion and gender from speech signals obtained from the audios uploaded.
 For the purpose of identification of the emotions from the speech, two of the main phases are Feature extraction